 We’ve simply not been ready to go faceless when the products we’re faced with suck, but the crypto space is still young.
 Although many products that have come from it so far have been nothing short of revolutionary, we’ve still got a lot of work to do to convince Auntie Marlene at Christmas dinner why the heck she should start using DeFi - and Radix is paving the way to make exactly that happen.

-RDX Works has built the first full stack for Web3 that will enable developers within the crypto space to seamlessly create decentralized apps that can truly accelerate the adoption of DeFi and obsolete traditional finance…for good.
+RDX Works has built the first full stack for Web3 that will enable developers within the crypto space to seamlessly create decentralized apps that can truly accelerate the adoption of DeFi and radically improve the face of finance…for good.

 New builds in the crypto space have had to put up with flawed foundations for far too long - leading to “demo versions” of products and exploitations, ultimately blocking the way for true decentralized finance to flourish.
 With the Radix engine and the project’s smart contract language - Scrypto - developers who’ve spent years critically blocked with growing pains can easily build dApps fit for global adoption, without the flaws, hacks, and awful usability.

 DeFi is what’s needed to accelerate a better financial future, but it needs to be radically better.
 After 9 years of searching for the solution - Radix has found it.

 Rome wasn’t built in a day, but it wasn’t built in a bull run either - and nor should an entire economic shift to a new financial ecosystem.
 Simply put, it’s unfair to expect a world to be ready for a product that isn’t, and if we really want to create a better financial future, we deserve to get it right.

 Centralized finance like FTX isn’t what the world needed, and while the fiasco unfolding will leave many wounded for some time, it’s a stark reminder as to what really needs to be done to fulfill the legacy started in 2008 - the true shift we really need to build the future of finance.